IBMStreams/streamsx.edgevideoanalytics.starterkit/README.md

 ## Status (11-May-2017)

-  - Everything for the Smart Camera IoT device is present, including integration with an IoT hub (WIoTP or general MQTT broker) and simple client applications
+  - Everything for the Smart Camera IoT device is present, including integration with an IoT hub (general MQTT broker or WIoTP) and simple client applications
   - The IBM Streams based Streaming Analytic application for face recognition is still under construction and should be added soon.
 Stay tuned!